Ethnic groups of Argentina: Rankülche

 The Ranquel or Rankülche are an indigenous tribe from the northern part of La Pampa Province, Argentina, in South America.

 According to the 2010 census there are 14,860 self-identified Ranquel in Argentina.

-Selk'nam
+Selkʼnam

-The Selk'nam, also known as the Onawo or Ona people, are an indigenous people in the Patagonian region of southern Argentina and Chile.
+The Selkʼnam, also known as the Onawo or Ona people, are an indigenous people in the Patagonian region of southern Argentina and Chile.
 They were one of the last native groups in South America to be encountered by Europeans in the late 19th century.
-In the mid-19th century, there were about 4000 Selk'nam; by 1919 there were 297, and by 1930 just over 100.
+In the mid-19th century, there were about 4000 Selkʼnam; by 1919 there were 297, and by 1930 just over 100.

-The exploration of gold and the introduction of farming in the region of Tierra del Fuego led to genocide of the Selk'nam perpetrated by the regimes of both states (Argentina and Chile).
+The exploration of gold and the introduction of farming in the region of Tierra del Fuego led to genocide of the Selkʼnam perpetrated by the regimes of both states (Argentina and Chile).
 Joubert Yanten Gomez, a Chilean mestizo, has taught himself the language and is considered the only speaker; he uses the name Keyuk.

-According to Argentina's 2010 census, 696 people recognise themselves as descendants of the Selk'nam people, but they are mestizos and do not speak the Selk'nam language.
+According to Argentina's 2010 census, 696 people recognise themselves as descendants of the Selkʼnam people, but they are mestizos and do not speak the Selkʼnam language.